python4astronomers/python4astronomers/source/plotting/matplotlib.rst

 an arbitrary number of arguments.
 For example, to plot x versus y, you can issue the command::

+    clf()
     plot([1,2,3,4], [1,4,9,16])

+`Plot()`_ is just the tip of the iceberg for plotting commands and you should study the page of matplotlib `screenshots
+<http://matplotlib.sourceforge.net/users/screenshots.html>`_ to get a better picture.

+.. admonition:: Clearing the figure with clf()

+   From now on we will assume that you know to clear the figure with `clf()`_ before entering commands to make the next plot.

 For every x, y pair of arguments, there is an optional third argument which is the format string that indicates the color and line type of